2nd Trimester

 Fourth month of pregnancy illustration

-Welcome to the second trimester - often called the "honeymoon phase" of pregnancy!
+Welcome to the second trimester, often called the honeymoon phase of pregnancy.
 Many women find this to be the most enjoyable part of their pregnancy journey.
 Morning sickness typically fades, energy returns, and you will start to show that beautiful baby bump.
 This month brings exciting developments as your baby's movements become more coordinated.

 The second trimester brings a welcome relief from many first-trimester symptoms.
 Your risk of miscarriage has dropped significantly, and you may feel more comfortable sharing your news widely.
-Your baby is growing rapidly, and you might even want to find out whether you are having a boy or girl at your upcoming scan!
+Your baby is growing rapidly, and you might even want to find out whether you are having a boy or girl at your upcoming scan.

 Week 14

-Baby can squint, frown, and grimace!
+Baby can squint, frown, and grimace.
 The liver produces bile, and the spleen helps produce red blood cells.

 Week 15